WayneLambert/portfolio/apps/blog/README.md

 # Django Blog

-A fully featured CRUD application with authentication and its content about various programming topics.
+A fully featured CRUD application.
+Read more about the project using the 'Blog Review' link below.

 ### Links